How to Merge Facebook Pages for Your Brand

-In order to merge your Facebook pages, there are a few mandatory requirements and steps you’ll need to follow to be eligible.
+In order to merge your Facebook pages, there are a few mandatory requirements and steps you’ll need to follow to be eligible for this merging process.

-- You must be an admin both pages that you’d like to merge.
+- You must be an admin of both pages that you’d like to merge.
 If you are not currently an admin and are not sure how to access the page, Facebook can manually give you access to the page if you can prove ownership through a notarized letter.
 Contact Facebook support for all information needed to manually obtain admin access.

 - You must be an admin for at least 7 days prior to submitting the merge.
 After you become an admin on a Facebook page you’d like to merge, you need to wait a minimum of 7 days to submit the request.
 Unfortunately, there is no way around this rule.